joevandebilt/Legend-Of-Drongo/README.txt

 - Added XP to item data structure and added text field for Item Editor in world
 - Fixed Issue with colour picker on room editor

+v2.5.1
+- Added Clone Methods for each data object to fix issue with cloning items writing to same memory block.
+- Fixed issue with reading items earning double XP

 If you encounter an error, please email to error file to joevandebilt@live.co.uk, or report it on gitHub